vippsas/vipps-qr-api/vipps-qr-api-faq.md

 It contains answers to all(?) common questions about Vipps payments:
 [Vipps eCom API FAQ](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api-faq.md).

-## Can we make our own AR code based on the Vipps deeplink URL?
+## Can we make our own QR code based on the Vipps deeplink URL?

 Technically: Yes.